0x40leakage/fabric/_notes/doc_reading/CouchDB/CouchDB_Fabric.md

 - To view an example of a `core.yaml` file configured for CouchDB, examine the BYFN `docker-compose-couch.yaml` in the `HyperLedger/fabric-samples/first-network` directory.
     - https://github.com/hyperledger/fabric-samples/blob/master/first-network/docker-compose-couch.yaml
 - Indexes allow a database to be queried without having to examine every row with every query, making them run faster and more efficiently.
 Normally, indexes are built for frequently occurring query criteria allowing the data to be queried more efficiently.
 - To leverage the major benefit of CouchDB – the ability to perform rich queries against JSON data – indexes are not required, but they are strongly recommended for performance.
-Also, if sorting is required in a query, CouchDB requires an index of the sorted fields.
+Also, if sorting is required in a query, **CouchDB requires an index of the sorted fields**.
     - Rich queries that do not have an index will work but may throw a warning in the CouchDB log that the index was not found.
 However, if a rich query includes a sort specification, then an index on that field is required; otherwise, the query will fail and an error will be thrown.
 - Marbles data structure: